Jenkins pipeline integration/migration

 Unlike Jenkins, Codefresh does not need any global installation of tools beforehand.

-Meanwhile, another team might have a different pipeline that is using different versions of Maven and/or Java.
+Meanwhile, another team might have a different pipeline using different versions of Maven and/or Java.
 Each team can decide on the exact version needed just by changing the Codefresh YAML.

-It should be easy to see now that by migrating from Jenkins to Codefresh, a lot of Jenkins problems are simply eliminated:
+It should be easy to see now that by migrating from Jenkins to Codefresh, several problems in Jenkins are simply eliminated:

 - You do not need to be an admin to install programming tools anymore,